Best Places to Elope in Colorado

 Learn more in my self solemnization guide.

 Visit any Colorado county clerk with ID, complete an application, and pay around $30.
-No waiting period—you can marry the same day.
+No waiting period as you can marry the same day.

 Most locations are accessible year-round, but snow, mud, and road closures affect access depending on season and elevation.